 In fact, in high school, a kid in my class used to talk about emu oil and how he used it in various ways.
 Back then, I just thought it was a little unusual (nice grown up way of saying what I really thought).
 To my surprise, years later I stumbled on open research supporting the benefits of this bird oil.

 When one of my favorite companies started carrying a high quality emu oil, I decided to give it a try.
-It certainly isn’t the most effective or versatile remedy I’ve tried.
-I did notice that it is one of the few oils I can use externally without breaking out.
+It certainly isn’t the most effective or versatile remedy I’ve tried over the years, but I did notice that it is one of the few oils I can use externally without breaking out.
 I’ve been experimenting with it in lotions and other topical recipes and prefer to use it this way.

 Have you ever tried emu oil?
 What did you use it for?
 Please share in the comments below!